orvi-tmp/learning-c-with-pebble/chapter09.md

 The first line works because it is an initialization within a declaration.
 The second line is an error, because we cannot assign arrays to each other.
 To make assignment of strings work, you must *copy* one string to another character-by-character.
 There are functions that we can use for this; see a following section below for description of string copy functions.

+Finally, remember from Chapter 7 that we can use *unsized* arrays.
+With strings, that makes sense because the compiler can figure out the size of the array from the initialization.
+So, we can see this in this example:

+    char another[] = "Engage!";

+Here, the `another` array would be implicitly declared to be 8 characters long (to include the terminator symbol, see the next section).

 ### Strings are Null Terminated ###

 If we are going to work with a string, we are going to have to know the length of a string.
 In C, we can't actually encode the length of a string into the string itself, so we place a marker at the *end* of a string.
 By knowing what the marker looks like, we can count the characters in a string and compute its length.